 The historical relationship between Cuba and the United States was also defined by the necessities and realities of the Cold War.
 At the height of the Cuban struggle with the United States, the events of 1959-1963, from the Bay of Pigs in 1961 to the Cuban Missile Crisis in 1962, it was impossible for Cuba to avoid the wider struggle of the Cold War — between the USA and the Soviet Union.
 This aspect of the struggle between Cuba and the United States furthered the social context and international context of the Cuban Revolution — both for the better and for the worse.
 The fact that the Cuban Revolution was a revolution in the American sphere — that it was a revolution in Uncle Sam’s backyard — meant that the Cuban Revolution was one of the vital revolutions of the Cold War.
 The Cuban Revolution showed that national liberation and Socialism was possible in the Americas — despite the Imperialism of the United States.
 This heightened the social potential of the Cuban Revolution, in the 1950s and the 1960s, but also left it isolated — and even more vulnerable to the reaction of the United States.
 Cuba, in the age of the Cold War, could not be allowed to provide a model of a successful revolution or a successful society.
 The result was the reality of US policy towards Cuba — one of confrontation, aggression, threats, blockade, sabotage, terrorism, and threatened invasions.
 This US policy, a relationship of antagonism and US threat, has survived even the Cold War itself — surviving into the 1990s, the 2000s, and the present.
 Despite this Cuba managed to survive and achieve its own form of social progress and social revolution.2

-One further reality of the relationship between the USA and Cuba is the reality that the Cuban Revolution turned into a major revolution of the 20th century.3 That Cuba attempted to reassert its independence in 1959 was something which already upset the United States — and provoked US reaction.
+We need to remember that the Cuban Revolution was a major revolution of the 20th century.
+An important aspect of the relationship between the US and Cuba is the reality that the Cuban Revolution turned into a major revolution of the 20th century.3 That Cuba attempted to achieve its independence in 1959 was something which already upset the United States — and provoked US reaction.
 That Cuba declared its willingness to make a Socialist Revolution in Cuba, and a revolutionary society in Cuba, was something which the United States would not accept and could not accept.
-That the Revolution in Cuba was both a social revolution, a political revolution, and a Socialist Revolution, in Cuba, were all events which the United States could not accept from Cuba or from Latin America.
+The fact that the Revolution in Cuba was both a social revolution, a political revolution, and a Socialist Revolution, was a fact that the United States could not accept.
 This is the reason why the United States pushed for reaction and counter-revolution in Cuba and did all it could, for decades, to undermine both Cuba and the Cuban Revolution.
-That the Cuban Revolution of 1959 turned from a Left-Nationalist Revolution into a Socialist Revolution was part of both Cuban politics and Cold War politics, but it also reinforced the revolutionary threat that Cuba posed to the United States — that it threatened the strength of US hegemony in the Western Hemisphere and in Latin America.
+That the Cuban Revolution of 1959 gradually turned from a Left-Nationalist Revolution into a Socialist Revolution was part of both Cuban politics and Cold War politics, but it also reinforced the revolutionary threat that Cuba posed to the United States — that it threatened the strength of US hegemony in Latin America.
 If Cuba could free itself from foreign and US domination then other states in Latin America, in both South America and Central America, could do the same.
 Cuba and the Cuban Revolution inspired other revolutions and other struggles.
 The United States feared this wave of revolutions that Cuba’s experience and Cuba’s example could inspire.
 This reality of the Cuban Revolution, as a revolution which inspired international revolution, throughout Latin America, Africa, Asia, and the Third World, was what made the Cuban Revolution a danger to the United States — and was what provoked the reaction of the United States.
 The Cuban Revolution, even today, still inspires with its powerful international example of social progress and social revolution — across Asia, Africa, Central America, and South America.
-The key fact of why the United States spent so much of the Cold War fearing a revolution which emerged from such a small island was the reality that the Cuban Revolution was an inspiration — both in Cuba and for the rest of the world.
+The key fact of why the United States spent so much of the Cold War fearing a revolution which emerged from such a small island in the Caribbean was the reality that the Cuban Revolution was an inspiration — both in Cuba and for the rest of the world.
 The Cuban Revolution showed that American Imperialism could be confronted and defeated — a lesson which still remains today in the struggle for Socialist Revolution in Latin America.4

 The Cuban Revolution is also part of a wider political history in Latin America — between Latin America and the United States.
-The history and the politics of the Cuban Revolution cannot be understood without reference to the wider history of Latin America — specifically the relationship between Latin America and the United States.5 In basic terms the history and politics of Cuba’s relationship with the United States is similar, almost exactly the same, as the relationship between Latin America and the United States.
-In terms of understanding the political and historical conflict of the peoples and states of Latin America, with the United States, the reality of American Imperialism, and American support for the Right in Latin America, is vital to understand.
+The history and the politics of the Cuban Revolution cannot be understood without understanding the wider history of Latin America — specifically the relationship between Latin America and the United States.5 In basic terms the history and politics of Cuba’s relationship with the United States is similar to the broader relationship between Latin America and the United States.
+The United States uses the forces of reaction and Imperialism to try to dominate Latin America.
+The United States tries to dominate Latin America.
+In terms of understanding the political and historical conflict of the peoples and states of Latin America with the United States, this reality is vital to understand.
 The history of the United States and Latin America is a history of Imperialism — of the United States undermining social revolution in Latin America.
 This is what makes the Cuban Revolution, and the history of Cuba, so important in both political and historical terms.
-Cuba’s history with the United States, and the trajectory of the Cuban Revolution, highlights what has occurred in Latin America across two long centuries of American Imperialism and American Empire.
+Cuba’s history with the United States, and the trajectory of the Cuban Revolution, highlights what has occurred in Latin America across two long centuries of American Imperialism.
 In terms of the politics of Latin America, and Cuba, today, that relationship still shapes the politics of the region.6 Only a further social revolution, and Socialist Revolution, in the region, can hope to break that history — and with it the dominance of the United States.
 The victory of the Latin American Revolution is vital for the hopes for a Revolution in the United States.

 The relationship between Cuba and America is a product of history and politics.
-The political future of the political relationship between Cuba and the United States will probably be over-determined by the history and past of that relationship.
+The political future of the political relationship between Cuba and the United States will probably be determined by the history and past of that relationship.
 It will be determined by the old struggle between revolution and counter-revolution.
-If the Cuban Revolution is to survive the early decades of the 21st century, the present day, it must remember the reality of its previous relationship and current relationship with the United States — a relationship in which the United States sought to overthrow the Cuban Revolution, the Cuban State, and tried to return Cuba to the status of being an economic colony dominated by the United States.
+If the Cuban Revolution is to survive the early decades of the 21st century, the present day, it must remember the reality of its previous relationship and current relationship with the United States — a relationship in which the United States sought to overthrow the Cuban Revolution.
+Cuban society needs to remember that the United States spent much of the 20th century trying to return Cuba to the status of being an economic colony dominated by the United States.
 Indeed, a better relationship between Cuba and the United States would be preferable — a softening and opening up of relations between the two states, based on equality and mutual respect, as almost happened in the 2010s — but that does not seem to be the ideal of the United States or its government.
 Indeed, the majority of American governments since 1959 have seen the Cuban Revolution as a threat.
 American governments have remained the key enemy of the Cuban Revolution and Cuba itself.
 In the context of the wider struggle for social change and social revolution – in South America, in Central America, in Latin America – it seems that the United States will remain an enemy of that revolutionary progress, until the day that major social and political change occurs in the United States itself.
 Indeed, this highlights the need for Socialist Revolution itself — across the Americas.
-For Latin America, the relationship between the United States and the Cuban Revolution is its political relationship with the United States in real political terms.
+For Latin America, the relationship between the United States and the Cuban Revolution outlines how Imperialism continues to shape the relationship between the United States and Latin America.
 Cuba, despite its real problems in the 20th century, has managed to survive against US Imperialism.
 The survival of the Cuban Revolution is a victory for the Latin American Revolution.

 1. P. Sweezy and L. Huberman, Cuba: Anatomy of a Revolution, (1960)